argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 (optional.
 Default: 15s)

 Specifies the interval between keep-alive probes for an active network connection between the API server and the extension server.
-Optional field.

 #### `extensions.backend.idleConnectionTimeout` (*duration string*)
 (optional.
 Default: 60s)